-The vision and priorities are communicated through the Strategic Plan, plus regular briefings, press releases, website and the Link magazine, which is delivered 3 times a year to every household and business in the District.
+The vision and priorities are communicated through the Strategic Plan, plus regular briefings, press releases, website and the Link magazine, which is delivered 2 times a year to every household and business in the District.

-To underpin the Strategic Plan, a detailed Delivery Plan is produced, often annually, however the current Plan spans two years to take account of the District election.
+To underpin the Strategic Plan, a detailed Delivery Plan is produced.
 This describes our intended activities for the 12 months from April to March each year to support the priorities set out in the Strategic Plan.
 This plan is produced as an integrated process with the Council's annual budget setting and Medium-Term Financial Plan revision.
 The 2022-2024 Plan can be accessed here.